-If you have reached your preservation age, an NGS TTR account can allow you to take an income even though you have not retired.
+If you have reached your preservation age,1 an NGS TTR account can allow you to take an income even though you have not retired.

-This works in exactly the same manner as an allocated pension except that:
+This works in exactly the same manner as the NGS Income (pension) account except that:

-- investment earnings are taxed - you cannot access any lump sum withdrawals until you retire, except under restricted conditions - there are government rules for the minimum and maximum annual pension payments that can be taken and - your payments are drawn down from any non-preserved money (unrestricted or restricted) that you have before any preserved money is used.
+- investment earnings are taxed - you cannot access any lump sum withdrawals until you retire, except under restricted conditions - there are different government rules for the minimum and maximum annual pension payments that can be taken and - your payments are drawn down from any non-preserved money (unrestricted or restricted) that you have before any preserved money is used.

-For more details and to commence an NGS TTR account read our Product Disclosure Statement (PDS) and Transition to retirement guide at ngssuper.com.au/pds and complete the application form.
+For more details and to commence an NGS TTR account read our ProductDisclosure Statement (PDS) and Transition to retirement guide at ngssuper.com.au/pds and complete the application form.